Catechesis of the Good Shepherd

 “I am the good shepherd; I know my sheep and my sheep know me— just as the Father knows me and I know the Father—and I lay down my life for the sheep.”
 John 10:14

-A Brief introduction to CGS
+A Brief Introduction to CGS

 The Catechesis of the Good Shepherd is a religious education program designed for young children, typically ages 3 to 12.
 Developed by Sofia Cavalletti and Gianna Gobbi in the 1950s, it is rooted in the Montessori method and emphasizes a child-centered approach to spiritual formation.